 Valencia’s vehicle crashed into a parked car, and he allegedly fled on foot, leading officers on a pursuit.

-“The suspect ran into an apartment complex and the officers gave chase,” sheriff’s Capt.
-Christopher Bergner said.
+“The suspect ran into an apartment complex and the officers gave chase,” Capt.
+Christopher Bergner of the Los Angeles County Sheriff’s Department said at a news conference.
 “As he barricaded himself in a bedroom, officers attempted to contact him.
 He then began firing through the door, striking the two officers.”

 He allegedly opened fire on the officers about 9:10 p.m., hours before he was detained.